Woolly mammoth: Description

-The appearance of the woolly mammoth is probably the best known of any prehistoric animal due to the many frozen specimens with preserved soft tissue and depictions by contemporary humans in their art.
 The average shoulder height for males of the species has been estimated at 2.8–3.15 m with a weight of 4.5–6 t, with females being smaller like living elephants, with a shoulder height of 2.3–2.6 m and a weight of 2.8–4 t.
 This size is comparable to the largest living elephant species, the African bush elephant (Loxodonta africana), but is considerably smaller than the earlier Mammuthus meridionalis and Mammuthus trogontherii and the contemporary Mammuthus columbi.
+A newborn calf would have weighed about 90 kg.

 The woolly mammoth exhibited size variation throughout its range, with individuals from Western Europe being considerably larger (with adult males estimated to be on average 2.99–3.31 m tall and 5.2–6.9 t in weight) than those found in Siberia (with adult males of this population being estimated on average 2.66–2.94 m tall and 3.9–5.2 t in weight).
-One of the largest recorded woolly mammoths is the Siegsdorf specimen from Germany, with an estimated shoulder height of 3.49 m and an estimated body mass of 8.2 t.
-A newborn calf would have weighed about 90 kg.
+One of the largest recorded woolly mammoths is the Siegsdorf specimen from Germany, estimated to be 50 years, with an estimated shoulder height of 3.49 m and an estimated body mass of 8.2 t.